.webp)

 Over half (58%) of all software vendors put prices up over the past 6 months.
 And compared to the 2024 average, we are starting to see a worrying trend increase after a welcome backslide.

 The rise in SaaS prices is not uniform by product category either.
-IT Management and IT Infrastructure SaaS categories have seen the biggest category-level price hikes - 17.7% and 16% respectively.
+Productivity platforms (such as Microsoft and Google) and Marketing tools (such as Braze and Amplitude) have seen the biggest category-level price hikes - 22.9% and 18.1% respectively.

-This is compounded by IT tools having the smallest gap between minimum and maximum benchmark prices (1.3x), giving little room in negotiations for discounts - meaning that even the cheapest IT tools are comparatively expensive.
-Businesses therefore need to be even smarter about the IT SaaS they source to prevent costs getting out of control.
+This is compounded by both of these categories taking up 17.7% of a typical enterprise company's SaaS budget.
+Businesses therefore need to be even smarter about the SaaS they source to prevent costs getting out of control.

 SaaS Shrinkflation is rampant